SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

 - Focusing on my tone, clarity, and ensuring that I didn’t sound nervous or have my breathing interfere with my speech
 - Removing redundant sentences while speaking

 I didn’t start by practicing the entire talk.
-Instead, I focused on one pattern at a time, evaluated my mistakes, and once I felt confident with a pattern, I moved on to a few full practice sessions of the entire talk.
+Instead, <span style="color: #28a745"> I focused on one pattern at a time, evaluated my mistakes, and once I felt confident with a pattern </span>, I moved on to a few full practice sessions of the entire talk.

 I practiced 5-7 times and things started to fall in place.
 However, there were still two key areas that I had to work on: